-In 2022, Parks Canada will start a 3 year pilot project where the eastern section of the Bow Valley Parkway from Johnston Canyon to the Fireside Day Use will be closed to public vehicle traffic in the spring and fall.
+In 2022, Parks Canada started a 3 year pilot project where the eastern section of the Bow Valley Parkway from Johnston Canyon to the Fireside Day Use will be closed to public vehicle traffic in the spring and fall.
 The Bow Valley Parkway section closed to vehicle traffic will be 7 days a week from May 1 to June 25 and again in September 1 to 30 each year of the 3 year pilot project.

 Cycling on the Bow Valley Parkway without vehicle traffic is a cycling opportunity like no other in Banff National Park.

 The Castle Mountain Lookout hike is found along the Bow Valley Parkway.
 This moderate Banff hike is one of the best panoramic viewpoint hikes and it should be on everyone’s list.

 Once you arrive at the Castle Mountain Lookout point, you’ll not only be treated to an up-close view of the huge rock slabs that make Castle Mountain so compelling, but a complete panorama of the Bow Valley.